 Radiography program applicants must determine their first and second choice program preference by Feb.
 23, 2021 if they are also applying for one of the following programs:

 For the 2020-2021 admissions cycle, the Radiography program may accept up to 34 students.
 All acceptance letters are mailed in March.
 Your reply is required within seven business days.
 Acceptance is contingent upon successful completion of the occupational health review and background checks (federal and Minnesota).
 Students are responsible for the associated fee required to complete these requirements.

 Enrolled students are required to be covered in a medical insurance plan throughout their educational program at Mayo Clinic.
 Students who do not have health care coverage should purchase a policy from an agency or company of their choice.
 Mayo Clinic School of Health Sciences does not endorse any particular plan or provider.

 Non-U.S. citizen applicants

 See the Mayo Clinic School of Health Sciences non-U.S. citizen applicant's policy.

 Mayo Clinic School of Health Sciences upholds all federal and state laws that preclude discrimination on the basis of race, sex, age, religion, national origin, marital status, sexual orientation, disabilities, or veteran status.

-For more information, visit the Office for Diversity.
+For more information, visit the Education Office for Diversity, Equity, and Inclusion.